ibm-cloud-docs/openwhisk/openwhisk_mobile_sdk.md

 In the previous example, you are firing a trigger that is called `locationChanged`.

-## Using actions that return a result
+## Use actions that return a result

 If the action returns a result, set hasResult to true in the invokeAction call.
 The result of the action is returned in the reply dictionary, for example: